-There are people who have an immense amount of love and affection towards greenery, trees, and forests.
+There are people who have an immense amount of love and affection for greenery, trees, and forests.
 If you are one of them then becoming a forester can be your opportunity to grab a dream job.
-As a forester your job will be taking care of trees, managing forests, and planting.
+In career as a forester, you will be taking care of trees, managing forests, and planting.
 A forester also aims at restoring as well as conserving the woods.
 The job of a forester is important for nature and to create a balance between deforestation and afforestation.
 Their main aim is to have ecological restoration.
-As the name suggests a forester must be the professionals wandering in forests.
+As the name suggests a forester must be a professional wandering in forests.
 But there’s something more about this wandering.
-A forester implements the science of managing forests in his everyday work life.
+A career as a forester requires you to implement the science of managing forests in your everyday work life.
 A forester is involved in various activities such as ecological restoration, timber harvesting, and management of protected areas.
-They supervise the ongoing activities in the forests that include conservation, outdoor recreation, aesthetics, hunting, and extraction of raw materials.
-Forests are crucial for ecological balance as they produce one-third of the oxygen.
-The rise in global pollution, it has become important for the forester to ensure carbon sequestration, air quality, and managing biodiversity.

 Forester in a Nutshell

 A career as a forester seems so adventurous.
 Yet, it is no less than an adventurous ride in itself.
 But, it has its own sets of challenges.
 Staying for days in the woodlands, facing adverse weather conditions is not an easy job.
 There is wildlife which may turn into a threat to one's own life.
 There are also venomous insects and reptiles.
 The candidates are provided training to learn the skills to sustain in such conditions.

 Quick Facts for Forester